-These groups work together to assist your ministry in creating a more energy efficient facility.
+In addition to building and renovation projects these groups work together to assist your ministry in creating a more energy efficient facility.

 Architectural Advisory Committee

-The Architectural Advisory Committee (AAC) exists to:
+The Architectural Advisory Committee

 A Site and Facility Analysis may be the way to get your project planning started.
 This service helps organizations make good decisions about their land and buildings.

 A Site and Facility Analysis is ideal for any congregation or school facing a decision about its location or structures.
 It is designed specifically to help your congregation or school determine:

 - How well your site and facilities match your present ministry needs; and

 - The capacity of your site and facilities to meet the needs of any new or expanded programs.

 The analysis is completed by an Architectural Advisory Committee member experienced in the design and planning of LCMS congregations and schools, and will use your existing site and facility plans, current design standards, agency requirements for your site, and congregational and/or school statistics to conduct the analysis.

 An architectural advisor will meet for an initial discussion with your congregation on a one-time basis for expenses only.
 For information about LCEF architectural services, contact your District Vice President or contact the national LCEF office.